MisterKartoffel/.dotfiles/notes.md

 # Important notes
 ## uwsm logout after login
 Could be caused by a lack of WAYLAND_DISPLAY and HYPRLAND_INSTANCE_SIGNATURE in the exported variables, causing uwsm to timeout.
 This is corroborated by an inspection of `journalctl`.
-On second launch, I assume uwsm picks up on `exec-once = dbus-update-activation-environment --systemd WAYLAND_DISPLAY XDG_CURRENT_DESKTOP` and launches as per usual.
+Testing a variety of fixes in `$HOME/.config/hypr/hyprland/launch.conf`
-1. Testing not having any environment-related `exec-once` in `$HOME/.config/hypr/hyprland/launch.conf`
+1. Tested not having any environment-related `exec-once`.
+(Failed, once caused the bug to happen twice consecutively.)
+2. Testing `exec-once = exec uwsm finalize`.

 ---

 # System-wide modifications
 ## Enabled zswap for hibernation
-> [!NOTE]
+> [!IMPORTANT]
 > Before running the command below, make sure the swapfile will be in a non-snapshotted, non-COW subvolume.
 ```sh
 sudo btrfs filesystem mkswapfile --size 8g --uuid clear /swap/swapfile